chadday/nicar_ocr/README.md

 tesseract -h
 ```

-We're not going to go into detail on many of these options but you can read me [here](https://github.com/tesseract-ocr/tesseract/wiki)
+We're not going to go into detail on many of these options but you can read more [here](https://github.com/tesseract-ocr/tesseract/wiki)

 The basic command structure looks like this: